doublewordai/arxiv-daily-digest/README.md

 - Uses Doubleword's batch API for cost-efficient processing
 - Scores papers 0-10 based on your team profile
 - Extracts key insights and generates summaries for long abstracts
-- Handles model responses with `<think>` tags or other extra text
+- Handles model responses with `<think>` tags if using reasoning model

 **3. Slack Delivery** (`send_to_slack.py`)
 - Selects only papers scoring ≥7
 - Ranks by relevance score
 - Formats as rich Slack blocks with links and summaries
-- Sends top 10 to your channel
+- Sends top 10 to your given channel

 ### What Makes This Special

-**Cost-Effective**: Uses batch API processing instead of real-time calls, making it significantly cheaper to evaluate hundreds of papers.
+1. **Cost-Effective**: Uses batch API processing instead of real-time calls, making it significantly cheaper to evaluate hundreds of papers.

-**Smart Filtering**: Papers are evaluated against your specific team profile, not just generic relevance.
+2. **Smart Filtering**: Papers are evaluated against your specific team profile, not just generic relevance.

-**No Duplicates**: Tracks what you've seen so you never get the same paper twice.
+3. **No Duplicates**: Tracks what you've seen so you never get the same paper twice.

-**Weekend-Aware**: Automatically adjusts for arXiv's publication schedule (no papers on weekends).

-**Zero Maintenance**: Set it and forget it.
+4. **Zero Maintenance**: Set it and forget it.
 Run daily via cron, Docker, or Kubernetes.

 ## Running in Production